evalf/nutils/docs/intro.rst

 the edge of science where Nutils strives to be a great degree of extensibility is adamant.

-(One of the lesser interesting possibilities this gives is to write a dedicated, Nutils powered GUI application using any toolkit of preference.)
+For those so inclined, one of the lesser interesting possibilities this gives is to write a dedicated, Nutils powered GUI application.

-What Nutils specifically does not offer are problem specific components, like one could imagine a "crack growth" module or "solve navier stokes" function.
+What Nutils specifically does not offer are problem specific components, such as, conceivably, a "crack growth" module or "solve navier stokes" function.
 As a primary design principle we aim for a Nutils application to be closely readable as a high level mathematical problem description; `i.e.` the weak form, domain, boundary conditions, time stepping of Newton iterations, etc. It